kenryukyu/frontend-coding-guidelines/README.md

 Coding HTML, CSS, JS the way it was meant to be!

+Why Universal?
+We follow the recommendations of global W3C specification.

+HTML is meant for semantics and structure of data, no style information should be included.
+CSS is meant for style information.

 **The Goal**: When we read HTML we should quickly and clearly see what the content is about.
 When we read CSS we should quickly and clearly see what the design looks like.

 **For Example: Readable HTML**